min2ha/ukwa-site/content/target/81513/index.en.md

   "start_date": "2018-10-16T09:00:00Z"
 }

-# Plana Radaigeach airson na Gàidhlig by MISNEACHD on Issuu

 "A Radical Plan for Gaelic", a response to the National Gaelic Language Plan 2017-2022 published by Bòrd na Gaidhlig.